XavierBerger/RPi-Monitor-deb/README.md

 ## Repository

 Build script also create a debian repository.

-This repository can be used by adding the following line in /etc/apt/source.list
+This repository can be used by adding the following lines in /etc/apt/source.list

     # RPi-Monitor official repository
     deb https://github.com XavierBerger/RPi-Monitor-deb/raw/devel/repo/

 The following command will then work:

+To activate https transport for apt:

+    sudo apt-get install apt-transport-https

 For installation